1stmemberdkcrew/Presetshare-Page-Downloader/README.md

 # Install the Script

-If you already have Tampermonkey installed, you can install the script directly using this link:
+If you already have Tampermonkey installed, you can add the script directly using this link:
 [Install via Raw Link](https://raw.githubusercontent.com/1stmemberdkcrew/Presetshare-Page-Downloader/main/PresetShare%20Downloader-0.1.user.js)

-## Install Tampermonkey
+## If not, Install Tampermonkey

 Choose your browser below to install the Tampermonkey extension: